FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-For $1 \leq j \leq k$, the value of $z_j$ is the suffix of $w$ that makes the equation $w \doteq x_j \mathsf{a}_j z_j$ true, this ensures every $x_j$, and thus every $y_j$ is a prefix of $w$.
-We can see this rule also has only one relation atom in the body, namely $Q_{m}(y_1,\ldots,y_k)$, and so can't exceed one mutually recursive relation atom in the body.
-We repeat this for all transitions $q_n$ to $q_m$ \changeother{where $q_m \neq F$.
-For all transitions $q_n$ to $q_m$ where $q_m = F$, we map these to linear $\fcdatalog$ rules as before, except without the atom $Q_m(y_1, \ldots, y_k)$}.
-This rule has no relation atom in the body, and so is also linear.
-We see that if $\inputsymbol$ is accepted, then it itself is in the relation representing the final state and we trace back the path through the automaton from the final state to the start state, where each time the prefix of $\inputsymbol$ is in the appropriate state relation. \end{proof} \end{toappendix}
+For all transitions $q_n$ to $q_m$ where $q_m = F$, we map these to linear $\fcdatalog$ rules as for when $q_m \neq F$, except without the atom $Q_m(y_1, \ldots, y_k)$.
+Each of these rules have zero relation atoms in their bodies, and so are also linear.
+We see that if $w$ is accepted, then $\inputsymbol$ is in the relation representing the final state and we trace back the path through the automaton from the final state to the start state, where each time the prefix of $w$ is in the appropriate state relation. \end{proof}

-\begin{theoremrep} Combined and expression complexity of linear $\fcdatalog$ are $\pspace$-complete. \end{theoremrep} \begin{proof} We recall Savitch’s theorem that $\pspace = \npspace$ (see e.g.\cite{Alice}).
-One characterisation of $\pspace$-complete problems is that they can be solved by a nondeterministic algorithm with a polynomial number of pointers, as demonstrated in \cite{Oitavem2008}. \changetwo{We show a $\pspace$ upper bound for combined and expression complexity in Corollary \ref{cor:linear-combined-membership-pspace}.
-We show $\pspace$-hardness for combined complexity in Lemma \ref{lem:linear-combined-pspace-hard}, and we adapt the proof of Lemma \ref{lem:linear-combined-pspace-hard} to show $\pspace$-hardness for expression complexity in Lemma \ref{lem:linear-expression-pspace-hard}}. \end{proof}
+In addition to the results for data complexity, the restriction to linear $\fcdatalog$ also substantially improves combined complexity, which we recall is $\exptime$-complete for unrestricted $\fcdatalog$.